muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I shifted my gaze to Melody's sister and she answered my gaze with her own.

 "I think it's because this is a strictly no killing allowed match.
-Most of the time, the person to attack first has a significant advantage but because lethal force is explicitly forbidden, first stike advantage is not as impactful.
-Infact, it might become a hinderance."
+Most of the time, the person to attack first has a significant advantage but because lethal force is explicitly forbidden, first strike advantage is not as impactful.
+In fact, it might become a hindrance."

 This explanation seemed rather reasonable to me as I shifted my gaze back to the platforms.

 Shortly after, the next round began.

-"Good work to our round 4 contestanats, now, would shapes heart, circle, octogon and star please come up."
+"Good work to our round 4 contestants, now, would shapes heart, circle, octagon and star please come up."

 I got up off the bench and made my why to Ethan.